Blendify/blender-manual/blender_docs/manual/sculpt_paint/painting/weight_paint/properties.rst

 Painting needs paint brushes and Blender provides a Brush Panel within the Tool Shelf when it operates in *Weight Paint Mode*.
-You find predefined Brush Presets when you click on the large Brush Icon at the top of the brush Panel.
+You find predefined Brush Presets when you click on the large Brush Icon at the top of the Brush Panel.
 And you can make your own presets as needed.
 See below for the available brush presets and to create custom presets.